Developer Guide

 - Upon receiving the user input, the

-starts to parse the given input text usingAddressBookParser#parseCommand()
+LogicManagerstarts to parse the given input text usingAddressBookParser#parseCommand(). - The

 Since the first word in the user input matches the word “manual”,

-in Step 4), which will be returned toLogicManager
+ManualCommandParserwill create a newManualCommand(using theargumentin Step 4), which will be returned toLogicManager. - The

 The following sequence diagram shows how the manual command works: